bellagracefinck/trend_cycle/README.md

 ## Abstract
 Abstract: This section provides a brief summary of the project, highlighting the main research question, methodology, results, and conclusions.
 It should be concise and clear, usually limited to 250-300 words.

 The field of fashion trend forecasting has existed for decades, but recent strides in natural language processing and AI have opened countless doors for opportunities to fortify the primarily qualitative work done by forecasting agencies and consumers alike.
-Through a thorough analysis of Vogue Runway's archive of Ready-to-Wear collections from the past 34 years, this project aims to investigate one primary question:
+Through a thorough analysis of Vogue Runway's online archive of Ready-to-Wear collections from the past 34 years, this project aims to investigate one primary question:

-**How successful are natural language processing efforts at recognizing the trend cycle in action, identifying the characteristics of fashion designers who achieve long-term success, and using the two to predict trends and designer longevity alike?**
+**How successful are natural language processing efforts at recognizing the trend cycle in action, identifying the characteristics of fashion designers who achieve long-term success, and using the two to predict trends and designer brand longevity alike?**